These are the best menu items to savour across the GCC.

 Beef Tartare at Zuma Dubai

-I always order the same things when I visit Zuma (hello chu toro tartar and sliced yellowtail), but a recent DIFC lunch introduced me to the Japanese juggernauts’ take on Beef Tartare, a dish which has gone from a seasonal special to a permanent fixture on the menu.
+I always order the same things when I visit Zuma (hello, chu toro tartar and sliced yellowtail), but a recent DIFC lunch introduced me to the Japanese juggernaut’s take on Beef Tartare, a dish that has gone from a seasonal special to a permanent fixture on the menu.
 The tartare is prepared with finely chopped premium beef and seasoned with red yuzu kosho.
 Accompanying the meat are crisp tapioca crackers, offering a delightful textural contrast while serving as an ideal vessel for the marvellous meaty mixture. – David Tapley, Editor-in-Chief.

 Crispy Duck Salad at MUSOU by Okku